Koenkk/zigbee2mqtt.io/docs/guide/quickstart/README.md

 ### 1.)
 Find the Zigbee-Adapter

-After you plug the adapter see the `dmesg` output to find the mapped device:
+After you plug the adapter in see the `dmesg` output to find the mapped device:

 ```bash
 sudo dmesg